Bengals Receiver Chad Johnson Once Placed a $100,000 Bet on His Own NFL Performance

 When you hear the name Chad Johnson, it’s easy to focus on his colorful personality and forget anything he did on the football field.
 During his time on the gridiron, though, the receiver was a legitimate talent.

-The receiver was known for his on-field antics, in addition to his talent
+The receiver was known for his on-field antics in addition to his talent

 Looking at Chad Johnson’s stat line only tells you part of the story, though.
 As anyone who watched the receiver take the field can tell you, the Bengals man was equal parts showman and NFL player.

-Even if you’re not a football fan, you probably remember when Johnson legally changed his last name to ‘Ochocinco,’ in honor of his jersey number.
+Even if you’re not a football fan, you probably remember when Johnson legally changed his last name to “Ochocinco” in honor of his jersey number.
 That was only one part of his repertoire, though.

-Johnson, like Terrell Owens and Joe Horn, was a master of end zone celebrations.
+Johnson, like Terrell Owens and Joe Horn, was a master of end-zone celebrations.
 On one occasion, for example, he proposed to a Bengals’ cheerleader after scoring a touchdown; on another, he performed an Irish step dance.

-While not everyone cared for those antics—the NFL fined Johnson for a couple of his celebrations—they made the receiver a star.
+While not everyone cared for those antics — the NFL fined Johnson for a couple of his celebrations — they made the receiver a star.
 Whether you loved or hated him, you were going to see what he did next.

 Chad Johnson placed a $100,000 bet on himself during the 2003 season

 Chad Johnson didn’t just put on a show for the cameras, though.
-In 2003, he apparently made a bold move behind closed doors after a disappointing performance.
+In 2003, he made a bold move behind closed doors after a disappointing performance.

 The receiver then went to see his offensive coordinator, Bob Bratkowski, with a $100,000 check and an offer.
 “If my next game I don’t perform up to par,” Johnson said, “I want you to keep this and cash that check.”

-While Bratkowski insisted that he had no plans on keeping the money and eventually tore up the check, Johnson’s plan worked.
+While Bratkowski insisted he had no plans on keeping the money and eventually tore up the check, Johnson’s plan worked.
 In Week 6, he only caught five passes but accumulated 130 yards and scored a touchdown.

 “I needed the pressure to perform at a high level,” Johnson explained.
 “It’s really weird.
 Most players like to go into games quiet and just play.
-I needed to force myself, I needed to put pressure on myself to go out there and play week-in and week-out.”
+I needed to force myself; I needed to put pressure on myself to go out there and play week-in and week-out.”

 Placing a $100,000 bet on yourself isn’t the most conventional move, but Chad Johnson always did things his own way.
 In this case, the plan worked out.